How to find the holonomy algebra of a Lorentzian manifold: Finding the type of a Lorentzian holonomy algebra

-Now suppose that $(M,g)$ is a locally decomposable Lorentzian manifold.
-If $(M,g)$ is a global product of Riemannian manifolds and of a Lorentzian manifold, then its holonomy algebra is the direct sum of the corresponding holonomy algebras.
-If the Wu decomposition is not global, then the holonomy algebra of $(M,g)$ is the direct sum of the holonomy algebras of the induced connections on the distributions $E_\alpha$, $1\leq \alpha\leq r$ considered as a vector bundle over $M$.
-The holonomy algebra of each distribution $E_\alpha$, $1\leq \alpha\leq r-1$, is irreducible Riemannian holonomy algebra and it can be found as it is explained at the end of Section \ref{secRiemhol}.
-If the Lorentzian part is flat, then the holonomy is found.
-Otherwise, by our convention, the holonomy algebra of the distribution $E_{r}$ coincides with the holonomy algebra of a Lorentzian manifold, and it can be found using the statements of Proposition \ref{Prop1234} and Theorems \ref{ThType3} and \ref{ThType4} applied to local coordinates on the integral submanifolds of the distribution $E_\alpha$.
+Let now $(M,g)$ be an arbitrary Lorentzian manifold.
+Passing to the universal covering, we may assume that $M$ is simply connected.
+Results from \cite{Gal14} allow to find the distributions defining the Wu decomposition of $(M,g)$.
+The holonomy algebra of $(M,g)$ is the direct sum of the holonomy algebras of the induced connections on the distributions $E_\alpha$, $1\leq \alpha\leq r$ considered as vector bundles over $M$.
+If the restriction of the metric $g$ to the distribution $E_0$ has Lorentzian signature, then the holonomy algebra of each distribution $E_\alpha$, $1\leq \alpha\leq r$, is an irreducible Riemannian holonomy algebra and it can be found as it is explained at the end of Section \ref{secRiemhol}.
+Suppose that the restriction of $g$ to the distribution $E_r$ is of Lorentzian signature, then the holonomy algebra $\g_r$ of the induced connection on the distribution $E_{r}$ coincides with the holonomy algebra of a Lorentzian manifold.
+If the distribution $E_{r}$ admits local non-vanishing recurrent light-like vector fields that are pairwise proportional in the intersection of the domains of their definitions (or equivalently $E_{r}$ contains a parallel subdistribution $\ell$ of isotropic lines), then the $\g_r$ is contained in $\simil(\rk E_r-2)$, otherwise $\g_r=\so(1,\rk E_r-1)$.
+Suppose that $\g_r\subset\simil(\rk E_r-2)$.
+The orthogonal part of $\g_r$ is the holonomy algebra of the induced connection on the distribution $\ell^\bot/\ell$ (where $\ell^\bot$ is the perpendicular of $\ell$ in $E_r$), and it can be found as in Section \ref{secorthpart}.
+The type of $\g_r$ can be found using the above statements of this sections applied to local coordinates on the integral submanifolds of the distribution $E_r$.

-\section{Example}
+\subsection{Example}

-Let us compare the statement of Theorem \eqref{ThType3} with the construction from \cite{Galmetr}.
+Let us compare the statement of Theorem \ref{ThType3} with the construction from~\cite{Galmetr}.

 Let us fix an irreducible subalgebra $\h\subset\u(m)$, $n=2m$, such that $\h$ contains the complex structure $J_0$ on $\Real^{2m}$.
 Let $c\neq 0$ be a real number.
-Now we construct a metric $\g$ with the holonomy algebra following \cite{Galmetr}.
+Now we construct a metric $g$ with the holonomy algebra following \cite{Galmetr}.
 Consider the metric We should consider elements $P_1,...,P_N\in \P(\h)$ such that their images generate $\h$.
 In fact, it is enough to consider a single $P\in\P(\h)$: if $\h=\u(m)$, we take $P=R^{CP^m}(\cdot,Z)$ for some non-zero vector $Z$; if $\h\subset\u(m)$ is a symmetric Berger algebra, take $P=R^\h(\cdot,Z)$, where $R^\h$ is the curvature tensor of a symmetric Riemannian space with the holonomy algebra $\h$.

 Let $e_1,...,e_n$ be the standard basis of $\Real^n$.
 Define the numbers then the metric is given by \be A_j=a^j_{ik}x^ix^k,\quad H=2vx^i\varphi(P(e_i)).\ee

 Consider the conditions of Theorem \ref{ThType3}.
 Let $J_0e_i =J_{0i}^je_j$.
 Recall that we consider the distribution $E$ spanned by the vector fields $X_i=\partial_i-A_i\partial_v$ and the induced connection on $E$; the holonomy algebra of this connection coincides with $\h$.
 We claim that the complex structure $J$ on $E$ defined by $JX_i=J_{0i}^jX_j$ is parallel.
 From \cite{Galmetr} it follows that the only nonzero Christoffel symbols of the induced connection on $E$ are of the form The condition that $\h$ commutes with $J_0$ implies